Holodomor genocide question: Andrea Graziosi

-Famine as a crime but not genocide

 Robert Davies and Stephen Wheatcroft

 Professors R. W. Davies and Stephen G. Wheatcroft state the famine was man-made but unintentional.
-They believe that a combination of rapid industrialization and two successive bad harvests (1931 and 1932) were the primary reason of the famine.
+They believe that a combination of rapid industrialization and two successive bad harvests (1931 and 1932) were the primary causes of the famine.
 Davies and Wheatcroft agree that Stalin's policies towards the peasants were brutal and ruthless and do not absolve Stalin from responsibility for the massive famine deaths; Wheatcroft says that the Soviet government's policies during the famine were criminal acts of fraud and manslaughter, though not outright murder or genocide.
-Wheatcroft comments that nomadic and peasant culture was destroyed by Soviet collectivization, which complies with Raphael Lemkin's older concept of genocide, which included cultural destruction as an aspect of the crime, such as that of North American Indians and Australian Aborigines.
+Wheatcroft stated that nomadic and peasant culture was destroyed by Soviet collectivization.
+This complies with Raphael Lemkin's older concept of genocide, which included cultural destruction as an aspect of the crime, such as that of North American Indians and Australian Aborigines.
 In addition while Wheatcroft rejects the genocide characterization of the famine, he states that "the grain collection campaign was associated with the reversal of the previous policy of Ukrainisation."

-In his 2018 article "The Turn Away from Economic Explanations for Soviet Famines", Wheatcroft wrote:

-We all agreed that Stalin's policy was brutal and ruthless and that its cover up was criminal, but we do not believe that it was done on purpose to kill people and cannot therefore be described as murder or genocide....
-Davies and I have (2004) produced the most detailed account of the grain crisis in these years, showing the uncertainties in the data and the mistakes carried out by a generally ill-informed, and excessively ambitious, government.
-The state showed no signs of a conscious attempt to kill lots of Ukrainians and belated attempts that sought to provide relief when it eventually saw the tragedy unfolding were evident....
-But in the following ten years there has been a revival of the 'man-made on purpose' side.
-This reflects both a reduced interest in understanding the economic history, and increased attempts by the Ukrainian government to classify the 'famine as a genocide'.
-It is time to return to paying more attention to economic explanations.

-Michael Ellman critiqued Davies and Wheatcroft's view of intent as too narrow, stating:

-According to them [Davies and Wheatcroft], only taking an action whose sole objective is to cause deaths among the peasantry counts as intent.
-Taking an action with some other goal (e.g. exporting grain to import machinery) but which the actor certainly knows will also cause peasants to starve does not count as intentionally starving the peasants.
-However, this is an interpretation of 'intent' which flies in the face of the general legal interpretation.